"A unique interdisciplinary study abroad program."

 The University of Rochester continues to offer a semester-long study program in Arezzo, one of the most attractive cities in central Italy.
 Rich in history and intellectual and artistic tradition, Arezzo is a modern, dynamic, and welcoming city in which your encounter with the Italian language and culture will be authentic, fulfilling, and unforgettable.

-2014 Arezzo Program—August 23 - November 19
+2014 Arezzo Program: August 23 - November 19

-February 2013—Visitors from Arezzo
+January 2014—Visitors from Arezzo

-Grand Tour in Southern Italy
+Grand Tour of Monuments of Ancient Italy

 Click for larger image.